minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ## OpenTimestamps client

 When we installed Bitcoin Core, we verified the timestamp of the checksum file using the OpenTimestamp website.
 In the future, you will likely need to verify more timestamps, when installing additional programs (e.g. LND) and when updating existing programs to a newer version.
-Rather than relying on a third-party, it would be preferable (and more fun) to verify the timestamps using your own blockchain data.
+Rather than relying on a third party, it would be preferable (and more fun) to verify the timestamps using your own blockchain data.
 Now that Bitcoin Core is running and synced, we can install the [OpenTimestamp client](https://github.com/opentimestamps/opentimestamps-client){:target="_blank"} to locally verify the timestamp of the binaries checksums file.

 * As user "admin", install dependencies